NMA Blog Cup 2022: Round 2 Results

-The NMA Blog Cup is now well into its stride: Round Two took place in game-week.
-One hundred thirty teams qualified, but only the top 90 can make it into round three.
+The NMA Blog Cup is now well into its stride: Round Two took place in GW-6.
+130 teams qualified, but only the top 90 made it into round three.
 Things are hotting up!

-GW-6 was a much lower scoring week than Round One.
+GW-6 was a much lower scoring week than Round One’s GW-4.
 The cutoff for the first round was 106 points, but in GW-6 only 38 teams cleared that bar.
-There were a few big scoring players out there though, and if you had Ivan Toney and his 40.5 points you were definitely sitting pretty.
+There were a few big scoring players out there though, and if you had Ivan Toney with his eye-popping 40.5 points, then you were definitely sitting pretty.
 On the other hand, popular $1.00 keeper Dean Henderson set you back -8 points, so that dragged a few teams down.

 Here are the results in full: